alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-Writing a file matters primarily because the write happened.
-Since `IO<T>` still has a type parameter, use a small `Unit` value when there is no more useful result:
+Writing a file matters mainly because it happened, so use a small `Unit` value when there is no more useful result:

 ```csharp
 public readonly record struct Unit